 Dr. Reisman’s writing and teaching focuses on communication, narrative, and health advocacy.
 She co-edited Telephone Medicine: A Guide for the Practicing Physician (ACP, 2002).
 Her essays and articles have been published in The New York Times, Slate, Discover Magazine, Los Angeles Times, the Atlantic, New England Journal of Medicine, JAMA, Health Affairs, Academic Medicine, Journal of General Internal Medicine, and other medical and non-medical journals.

 Dr. Lisa Sanders, Associate Professor at the Yale School of Medicine, joined the Writers’ Workshop faculty in 2009.
 She created and writes the Diagnosis column for the New York Times Magazine.
 This column was the inspiration for the popular television show, House, M.D., and she was an advisor for the show.
 Her newest book, Diagnosis: Solving the Most Baffling Medical Mysteries is a collection of her columns.
-Her last book, Every Patient Tells a Story: Medical Mysteries and the Art of Diagnosis, was a New York Times Book Review bestseller She recently developed a series of documentaries exploring diagnosis from the patient’s point of view that will air on Netflix later this summer.
+Her 2010 book, Every Patient Tells a Story: Medical Mysteries and the Art of Diagnosis, was a New York Times Book Review bestseller.
+In August 2019, the seven episode docu-series exploring diagnosis from the patient’s point of view that she developed debuted on Netflix.